GaspardCulis/elevenlabs-unleashed/README.md

 ## Credits

 Thanks to the ElevenLabs team for making the best multi-lingual TTS models in the world.
 But because the API pricing is such expensive, this library had to be done.

+And so thanks to [Wikidepia](https://github.com/Wikidepia) for creating the [hektCaptcha-extension](https://github.com/Wikidepia/hektCaptcha-extension) allowing me to bypass the 11Labs captcha lol.